Lab Members

 PI, Assistant Professor

-Alok completed his M.Sc. in Biotechnology from the Institute for Bioinformatics and Biotechnology, University of Pune in 2008.
-He then moved to sunny California for his Ph.D. at University of California, Los Angeles, where he worked on gene therapy using hematopoietic stem/progenitor cells in Dr. Donald B. Kohn's lab.
-After completing his Ph.D. in 2013, he moved across town to California Institute of Technology (Caltech) for a postdoc in Dr. David Baltimore's lab.
-At Caltech, he developed SABRs, which served as a foundation for the lab.
+I completed my M.Sc. in Biotechnology from the Institute for Bioinformatics and Biotechnology, University of Pune in 2008.
+I then moved to sunny California for his Ph.D. at University of California, Los Angeles, where I worked on gene therapy using hematopoietic stem/progenitor cells in Dr. Donald B. Kohn's lab.
+After completing my Ph.D. in 2013, I moved across town to California Institute of Technology (Caltech) for a postdoc in Dr. David Baltimore's lab.
+At Caltech, I developed SABRs, which served as a foundation for the lab.
 After a cross-country drive, the Joglekar Lab at the University of Pittsburgh was officially born in August 2019.

-Alok's scientific interests include combining wet-lab and dry-lab systems approaches to understand T cell responses in various disease contexts and developing new synthetic immunology tools to engineer immune responses.
-Alok loves leading the lab because he can let his scientific ideas run free, can discuss science all day long, and enjoys mentoring trainees.
+My scientific interests include combining wet-lab and dry-lab systems approaches to understand T cell responses in various disease contexts and developing new synthetic immunology tools to engineer immune responses.
+I love leading the lab because I can let his scientific ideas run free, can discuss science all day long, and enjoy mentoring trainees.

-In his spare time, Alok enjoys reading books, taking long walks with his wife and dog, hiking, and listening to music.
-He always wears mismatched socks, because matching socks is a total waste of time.
+In my spare time, I enjoy reading books, taking long walks with his wife and dog, hiking, and listening to music.
+I always wear mismatched socks, because matching socks is a total waste of time.

 Team